 New approach to grassroots

-This is no greater time to have more widening of participation at a grassroots level to help improve relations in the community amongst young people.
+There is no greater time to have better strategy in widening of participation at a grassroots level to help improve relations in the community amongst young people.

 Keeping the spirits up with fun content

 In conclusion, the content on social media from top Squash pros showcasing live home workouts and one particular from the US of a makeshift basement Squash courts shows the sport has a way of adapting to any crisis.